jordanholtdev/aws-sysops-learning/project-2-web-server-asg/README.md

-# Auto Scaling Group Template
+# Web server auto scaling group

+## Overview

-Set up an Auto Scaling Group, using a step scaling policy with a CloudWatch Alarm that automatically scales out when CPU utilization is greater than 90%.
+This is an auto scaling group for web servers with Apache installed.
+This ASG uses a step scaling policy with a CloudWatch Alarm that automatically scales out when CPU utilization is greater than 90%.
 Instances are load balanced using an ALB.

-## Overview

 ## CloudFormation Deployment